hcbaker/Klyda/README.md

 **2)** Give a file to use, or a few to combine, `-P passwords.txt extra.txt`<br />
 **3)** Give both a file & manual entry, `-P passwords.txt -p redklyda24`
 ## Payloads
 Payloads are how you form the request, so the target website can take it in, and process it.
 Usually you would need to specify a: username value, a password value, and sometimes an extra value.
-You can see the payload your target uses by reviewing the network tab, of your browsers inspect element.
+You can see the form data your target uses by reviewing the network tab, of your browsers inspect element.
 For Klyda, you use the `-d` tag.<br />

 You need to use placeholders to Klyda knows where to fill in the username & password, when fowarding out its requests.
 It may look something like this...
 `-d username:xuser password:xpass Login:Login`